Abdelrahmanrezk/AIM_ML_Task/README.md

 ### Result of Testing and what we use in our API

-**To see this stage of Data preparation &  Modeling, check the [ml_modeling.py script](https://github.com/Abdelrahmanrezk/AIM_ML_Task/blob/main/ml_modeling.py), and [keras_models.py](https://github.com/Abdelrahmanrezk/AIM_ML_Task/blob/main/keras_models.py) its fully documented, and to get overview of the result from this stage after run the notebooks check [ML Models Train.ipynb notebook](https://github.com/Abdelrahmanrezk/AIM_ML_Task/blob/main/ML%20Models%20Train.ipynb), and  and [DL Models Train.ipynb notebook](https://github.com/Abdelrahmanrezk/AIM_ML_Task/blob/main/DL%20Models%20Train.ipynb)**
+**To see result of modeling, check the [Compare ML Models.ipynb Notebook](https://github.com/Abdelrahmanrezk/AIM_ML_Task/blob/main/Compare%20ML%20Models.ipynb), or [Compare DL Models.ipynb Notebook](https://github.com/Abdelrahmanrezk/AIM_ML_Task/blob/main/Compare%20DL%20Models.ipynb).**

 ## Results with Machine Learning Models